NordCipher/List-Category-Posts/README.md

 Usage:
 `[catlist argument1=value1 argument2=value2]`

-Please visit the [plugin's page on WordPress.org](http://wordpress.org/extend/plugins/list-category-posts/) to find out more.

-# Would you like to help with the development?

-The evolution of this plugin wouldn't be possible without the help of [these awesome contributors](https://github.com/picandocodigo/List-Category-Posts/graphs/contributors).
-Special thanks to [Sophist](https://github.com/Sophist-UK), [bibz](https://github.com/bibz), [vacuus](https://github.com/vacuus), [zymeth25](https://github.com/zymeth25) for their contributions and hard work and [every other person](https://github.com/picandocodigo/List-Category-Posts/graphs/contributors) who's contributed to this plugin:+1:

-Sometimes Pull Request take a while for us to review, but we'll eventually get to all of them.
-If you open a PR, feel free to add your wordpress.org user so if it gets merged I can add you to the list of contributors in the plugin's readme file.

 # Development

 A Vagrantfile is provided to set up a box for WordPress development.
 You need [Vagrant](http://www.vagrantup.com/) installed on your computer.